pantheon-systems/pauditd/README.md

 The service expects this as a POST and as json.
 The data field is the []byte message value from pauditd.
 This could be used to send to any message bus as the proxy allows for a single service contract without care for the end destination.

 This can be configured to attach additional data into the attributes map[string]string.
-These extra attributes are set in the configuration file under notification-service-transformer top level configuration.
+These extra attributes are set in the configuration file under output.notification_service_transformer top level configuration.

 #### Adding a tranformer for the http writer